 LEES represents USAID’s commitment to foster evaluation practices that are geared towards strengthening local capabilities in conducting and leveraging evaluations, thereby reinforcing local ownership.

-BI Zambia was contracted by SolidarMed to conduct an Organizational Capacity Assessment (OCA) of the Nursing & Midwifery Council of Zambia (NMCZ).
+BI Zambia conducted an Organizational Capacity Assessment (OCA) of the Nursing & Midwifery Council of Zambia (NMCZ).
 The assessment examined NMCZ’s digital learning systems and ecosystem, identifying barriers and enablers to support implementing a sustainable national eLearning platform for pre-service and in-service nurse-midwifery education.

-BI Zambia was contracted by SolidarMed to contribute to the development of a strong digital teaching and learning ecosystem for nursing and midwifery education in Zambia by developing an eLearning strategy and operational plan.
+BI Zambia contributed to the development of a strong digital teaching and learning ecosystem for nursing and midwifery education in Zambia, by assessing the digital learning through a national ecosystem landscaping and developing an eLearning strategy and operational plan.

 The Monitoring, Evaluation and Learning Training Program is an internally funded program to provide basic M&E training for final year students or recent graduates of Bachelor's Degree program in any Health or Social Science disciplines, who are interested in pursing a career in Monitoring and Evaluation.
 It is a free 12-week training program towards building key M&E and Knowledge Management skills.

-BI Zambia signed a Memorandum of Understanding with the Global Health Corps to serve as a Placement Organisation for its fellows.
-The fellowship lasted for a 13-month period, from July 2022 - August 2023.
+BI Zambia formally signed a Memorandum of Understanding (MOU) with the Global Health Corps, establishing a partnership to serve as a Placement Organisation for their fellows.
+This significant collaboration facilitated a 13-month fellowship period, spanning from July 2022 to August 2023, during which fellows gained valuable practical experience and contributed to BroadImpact's mission in Zambia.

 BI Zambia was engaged to transcribe qualitative interview data for a research study on DMI’s family planning radio campaign.
 The study examined the influence of these messages on attitudes and behaviors among individuals and caregivers across Zambia’s Southern, Northern, and North-Western provinces.

-BI Zambia was hired to conduct an evaluation of the impact of a radio campaign on mental health awareness and stigma, the use of self-help techniques, the uptake of self-help resources, and overall mental well-being among the general adult population in Mazabuka, Zambia.
+BI Zambia conducted an evaluation of the impact of a radio campaign on mental health awareness and stigma, the use of self-help techniques, the uptake of self-help resources, and overall mental well-being among the general adult population in Mazabuka, Zambia.
 The evaluation aimed to assess the campaign’s effect on adults with pre-existing moderate levels of common mental illness (CMI), including depression and anxiety, by examining changes in mental health awareness, stigma, self-help practices, resource utilization, and overall well-being.

-BI Zambia was contracted by StrongMinds to collect pre and post treatment PHQ9 and SIT data for StrongMinds’ country programs external evaluation- in Uganda and Zambia.
+BI Zambia conducted data collection of pre and post treatment PHQ9 and SIT data for StrongMinds’ country programs external evaluation- in Uganda and Zambia.
+Surveys with up to >200 participants, and >800 participants in 13 districts in Uganda and 2 provinces in Zambia.

-BI Zambia was contracted by SolidarMed to conduct the end of phase evaluation of the decentralised nursing training programme in Zambia.
+BI Zambia conducted the End of phase evaluation of the decentralised nursing training program in Zambia- used OECD/DAC Evaluation approach.

-BI Zambia was contracted by OneSight to conduct to 3As (Awareness, Accessibility and Affordability) Survey for OneSight’s Eye Care Services in Zambia.
+BI Zambia conducted the 3As (Awareness, Accessibility and Affordability) Survey for OneSight’s Eye Care Service Program in Zambia. >400 participants across all 10 provinces of Zambia.

 BI Zambia participated in the 9th biennial National Health Research Conference 2020.
 This included sponsoring 50 undergraduate and postgraduate students to the conference.
 You can watch our presentation on capacity building with a view of sustainability here.

-BI Zambia was contracted by CAMFED to conduct a Life Skills Assessment towards measuring agency in girls and young women in 7 districts in Zambia.
-This utilised a cohort survey approach, with baseline and endline data collection comprising large surveys of over 3000 students across 5 provinces.
+BI Zambia conducted a comprehensive Life Skills Assessment with the specific objective of measuring agency in girls and young women across 7 districts in Zambia.
+This assessment utilized a robust cohort survey approach, involving both baseline and endline data collection phases.
+These phases comprised large-scale surveys administered to over 3000 students across 5 provinces, providing extensive quantitative data alongside qualitative insights to thoroughly evaluate the development of agency.

-BI Zambia was contracted by PEAS Zambia to measure the impact and effectiveness of the PEAS approach by conducting a baseline assessment for its new site of operation, as well as reviewing effectiveness of PEAS’ approach in existing schools.
+BI Zambia measured the impact and effectiveness of the PEAS approach by conducting a baseline assessment for its new site of operation, as well as reviewing effectiveness of PEAS’ approach in existing schools.

 BI Zambia was sub-contracted by Q3 strategy to conduct data collection activities for the evaluation of the Children on the Move project in Eastern Province of Zambia.

-BI Zambia was contracted by Leonard Cheshire Disability to conduct the Independent Endline Evaluation of the Cheshire Homes Society of Zambia "Inclusive Education For Children with Disabilities" Programme.
+BI Zambia conducted the Independent Endline Evaluation of the Cheshire Homes Society of Zambia "Inclusive Education for Children with Disabilities" Program. >400 participants in remote rural locations

 Watch past airings here